shabados/mobile/CONTRIBUTING.md

 ### Build

-Run `npm i` in the root directory.
+Run `bun i` in the root directory.
 This will also install any macOS Cocoapods.

 **NOTE**: For macOS a possible `xcrun` error `SDK "iphoneos" cannot be located` or `unable to lookup item 'Path' in SDK 'iphoneos'` might be fixed with [this github comment's solution](https://github.com/facebook/react-native/issues/18408#issuecomment-386696744).